Ruffed grouse embody the flavor of fall in the Northwoods; learn cooking and handling tips to make the most of this prized bird

 Wings, legs, and thighs

 Like most wild birds, these harder-working cuts require a bit more time and higher internal temperature in order to tenderize.
-180-190 F is the target internal temperature and, as mentioned above, bringing these pieces to room temperature prior to cooking will help get the legs to the correct temperature without overcooking the breast meat.
+Aim for 180-190 degrees F internal temperature and, as mentioned above, bringing these pieces to room temperature prior to cooking will help get the legs to the correct temperature without overcooking the breast meat.

 Tucked behind the breast, the tenderloin is a separate, more tender strip of meat.
 It’s fairly small on a ruffed grouse, but you can still separate from the breast and cook on its own, if you like.

 The giblets are quite small on these birds, but they are indeed edible, tasty, and worth trying to save and cook, even if just once.

 Gizzard: To clean a gizzard, first cut open the gizzard and wash out the grit in a large bowl of lukewarm water.
 Dump that grit water in your backyard—do not put it down your drain, as that grit can mess up your pipes.

 From there, work toward your goal of only ruby-red meat.
 Use a good fillet knife to trim off the silver skin and that membrane-like grinder plate (which almost feels like sandpaper).
 It can sometimes help to freeze the gizzard for an hour to facilitate trimming.

 Liver: The grouse liver is worth smoking for dog treats or saving them until you have enough to turn into pâté.